Macheing/log_scripts/README.md

-This repo is about log and system scripts.
+This repo is about log and system scripts, test scripts and error handlings.